Cruciate Ligament Rupture

 What to Watch For: When a pet damages its cruciate ligament, subtle lameness, stiffness, or slowness might arise.
 When the pet completely ruptures the cruciate ligament, the dog will suddenly appear very lame and likely in pain.
 Your pet may limp or be unable to bear weight on his leg, and may also have an unusual range of movement.
 Additional signs include pain and swelling.

 Diagnosis: Your veterinarian will examine the leg for unusual movement of the joint.
 A diagnostic evaluation includes a cranial drawer test, which requires specific manipulation of the joint to test its mobility.
 In order for this test to be done appropriately, the dog often needs pain killers or even an anesthetic.
 Often radiographs are also done to best detail all possible damage to the knee and other local bones.

 Treatment: Depending on the age and size of your pet, surgical correction is often done to stabilize the knee and help prevent arthritis.
 Physical therapy and multimodal pain management are usually necessary for the best outcome.
-Keeping your pet at the right weight, feeding a high-quality diet, and avoiding too much twisting of the knees (like playing Frisbee) are key in avoiding this painful injury.
+Keeping your pet at a healthy weight, feeding a high quality diet, and avoiding too much twisting of the knees (like playing Frisbee) are key in avoiding this painful injury.

 Treatment Cost: TPLO surgery: $1,500 - $3,000+.